bcgov/TheOrgBook/README.md

 See https://github.com/bcgov/von for more information about the concept of a Verifiable Organizations Network.

+## Getting Started

+The best way to get started is with a working application.
+The [Quick Start Guide](./docker/README.md#running-a-complete-provisional-von-network) for **Running a Complete Provisional VON Network** will get you started with a complete set of applications running on your local machine in Docker.

 ## Running on OpenShift

 To deploy TheOrgBook on a local instance of OpenShift, refer to [Running TheOrgBook Locally on OpenShift](./RunningLocal.md).
 These instructions, apart from the steps that are specific to setting up your local environment, can be used to get the project deployed to a production OpenShift environment.